Planetbiru/MagicObject/manual/includes/_database-migration.md

     - 'allowed_create : insert'
     - 'allowed_update : update'
     - 'allowed_delete : delete'
-    pre_import_script:
+    preImportScript:
     - "truncate hak_akses"
-    post_import_script:
+    postImportScript:
     - "update hak_akses set allowed_list = true, allowed_approve = true, allowed_sort_order = true"
-    maximum_record: 50
+    maximumRecord: 50
 ```

 **Explanation**

-- `database_source` is the source database configuration
+- `databaseSource` is the source database configuration
-- `database_target` is the target database configuration
+- `databaseTarget` is the target database configuration
 - `table` is an array containing all the tables to be imported.
 Tables not listed in `table` will not be imported.
-- `maximum_record` is the maximum number of records in a single insert query.
+- `maximumRecord` is the maximum number of records in a single insert query.
 Note that MagicObject does not care about the size of the data in bytes.
-If you need to adjust the maximum records per table, specify `maximum_record` on the table you want to set.
+If you need to adjust the maximum records per table, specify `maximumRecord` on the table you want to set.

 1. `source` (required)